PrajwalMReddy/Pulsar/src/codepulsar/README.md

 This holds code that isn't directly a part of the compilation pipeline but is nevertheless very important for the compiler.

 ## ast
 This holds all the Abstract Syntax Tree nodes that are used while parsing.
-There are three child directories: one for the expression nodes, and two for the statement nodes.
+There are four child directories: one for the expression nodes, two for statement nodes, and one for other miscellaneous nodes.

 ## variable
 This subdirectory holds all files required for handling variables, including functions, classes, and enums.